adrianN/adrianN.github.io/markdown/programming_problems.markdown

 Whenever I'm TA for a introductory CS class where students learn some programming language, I have trouble coming up with good exercises.
 Problems from [Project Euler](http://projecteuler.net/) and the like are usually much too difficult for beginners, especially if they don't have a strong background in mathematics.

 This page is a collection of progressively more difficult exercises that are suitable for people who just started learning.
 It will be extended as I come up with new exercises.
 Except for the GUI questions, exercises are generally algorithmic and should be solvable without learning any libraries.
+The difficulty of the exercises of course somewhat depends on the programming language you use.
+The List exercises for example are more complicated in languages like C that don't have build-in support for lists.

 I suppose they are also useful, although much easier, whenever an experienced person wants to learn a new language.